ftrackhq/integrations/doc/introduction/how/index.rst

 How it works
 ************

-Here we will outline how the new framework works, within the DCC application.
+Here we will outline how the new Framework works, within the DCC application.

 .. important::